peteinfo/16x16/16x16.js/ReadMe.md

 ## general ideas

-- Flashing Cursor!
+- Constrain Keyboard input (0-9 a-z A-Z) and decide on how to turn that to integer.
+[Stack Overflow](https://stackoverflow.com/questions/22624379/how-to-convert-letters-to-numbers-with-javascript)
+- Shortcut to turn off grid/cursor.
+- Add a longer description/instruction text for each mode.
 - Lots and lots of documentation!
 - Handle scene switches as page reloads using a URL param to indicate the next type of mode, possibly also a choice, etc.
-- add KB shortcut to go to next scene
+- Add KB shortcut to go to next scene
-- Add a toggle to prefer row of column based iteration
-- to better support making a horizontal tracker
+- Add a toggle to prefer row of column based iteration to better support making a horizontal tracker.
 - Data logging mode (which mode is popular, how long used?)
 - Implement "Interest" tracker, dwell time
+- **DONE** Flashing Cursor!